My Polar Bear, Nanuk

 My Polar Bear Experience

-It all started with a polar bear called Nanuk.
+It all started with a polar bear called Nanuk, and a question from my husband.

-I couldn’t exactly send her a package of food, of course – but I realised I wanted to keep my polar bear safe and to protect her as much as I could.
+I realised I wanted to protect her as much as I could.
 I wanted to look after her.
-I wanted to do everything I could to keep this polar bear safe.
+I wanted to do everything I could to keep this polar bear and her cub safe.

 But what could I do?